-This answer reveals your company’s earnings before interest and tax are calculated.
+This answer reveals your company’s earnings before interest and tax, EBIT.

 Earnings Before Tax (EBT)

-Depending on the granularity of your statement, you may also want to include an EBT line item.
+Depending on what’s required on your statement, you may also want to include an EBT line item.
 Similar to an EBIT, this determines your earnings before tax.

 The last step in preparing your profit and loss statement is to calculate your net income!
 To find it, subtract all of your indirect (operating) expenses from your gross profit.